Exclusive travel logo

 Casa de Mar Hotel And Villas El Salvador Los Mangos El Salvador Royal Decameron Salinitas El Salvador Vista Las Olas Surf Resort El Salvador

-The Republic of El Salvador is a Central American country, which borders Guatemala and Honduras to the north and parts of the east and west, with the North Pacific Ocean enveloping the rest.
+, which borders Guatemala and Honduras to the north and parts of the east and west, with the North Pacific Ocean enveloping the rest.
 The total area of El Salvador is of 21,040 square kilometres and has nearly 6.5 million folk living within the region, who are mainly of mestizo descent and Roman Catholic faith.
 The inhabitants speak Spanish and English and to earn a crust make their money from textiles, coffee, chemicals, drinks, furniture, cotton and sugar, trading with countries such as Guatemala, Costa Rica, Germany, Mexico and the US.

 Though El Salvador has a high crime rate, most is between gangs and the police well away from tourist areas .
 Once an extremely poor population, El Salvador now has the highest wealth distribution of the Caribbean and Latin America, though there is still some very poor.